 1. Appealing a VCAT decision to the Trial Division

-To start an appeal against an order made by a member of VCAT, you must file an Originating Motion Form 5C.
+To start an appeal against an order made by a member of VCAT, you must file a notice of appeal.

-Within seven days of filing the originating motion form, you must file a Summons Form 45A.
+Within seven days of filing the notice of appeal, you must file a summons for directions.
 The summons form must request 'leave' (permission) to appeal, and an extension of time to do so if necessary.

-An affidavit in support of the application must be submitted with the summons.
-You can read further information on what makes a document an 'affidavit' below.
+An affidavit in support of the application must also be submitted with the summons.

 2. Appealing a VCAT decision to the Court of Appeal